GreyKeenan/dukesup/index.md

 An easy trick to remember the suit groups is to look at the top of the suit symbol.
 If the top is pointed, it is a THORN.
 If the top is rounded, it is a FLOWER.

+-->

+Runs and sets are a key rummy-style mechanic, though the details can vary between games.
+This is how they work in "Dukes Up!":

+- A set is a group ot 3 or more cards with matching values.
+- A run is a group of 3 or more cards in sequential order and of the proper suit.
+(Aces can be high or low, but not both.)
+Runs can contain either spades and diamonds, or clubs and hearts.

+One way to remember which suits go together in runs is to think of them as "thorns" and "flowers".
+If the top of the suit symbol is pointed, it is a "thorn".
+If the top of the suit symbol is rounded, it is a "flower".

+Valid and invalid examples:

+- `king of clubs, king of diamonds, king of hearts, king of spades` is a set of kings.
+- `ten of spades, ten of clubs` is **not** a valid set, since it must be at least 3 cards.
+- `nine of clubs, ten of clubs, jack of hearts, queen of clubs` is a run of clubs/hearts.
+- `ace of diamonds, two of diamonds, three of diamonds` is a run of spades/diamonds.
+- `two of spades, three of spades, four of clubs` is **not** a valid run, since spades/clubs cannot be combined.

 Taking Your Turn